census-instrumentation/opencensus-web/README.md

 ### 2. Use the OpenCensus Web library code in your application

+OpenCensus Web gives tree ways to use it in your application, where you can either only import the code for the *initial page load* tracing or the whole OpenCensus Web tracing including the *initial page load* and *user interaction tracing*.

+See the [examples/initial_load][examples-initial-load-url] folder for a full example of how to use *initial page load* functionality in your application.
+Also, see the [examples/user_interaction][examples-user-interaction-url] folder for a full example of how to also trace the user interactions.

 #### Using via a `<script>` tag

 You can use OpenCensus Web via a `<script>` tag that makes uses of the